THE MARSHALL LAB

 Undergraduate research fellowships

-We are currently offering undergraduate research fellowships through the Biology Scholars Program (BSP) at UC Berkeley, with one or two fellowships to be offered each semester, beginning Fall 2020.
-We are also offering mentored research projects through the Data Scholars Program (DSP) at UC Berkeley via the Data Science Discovery Program.
+We regularly offer undergraduate research fellowships through the Biology Scholars Program (BSP) at UC Berkeley, and mentored research projects through the Data Scholars Program (DSP) at UC Berkeley via the Data Science Discovery Program.
 The BSP and DSP are undergraduate programs at UC Berkeley that promote the success of students from racial, ethnic, gender and economic groups that have historically been underrepresented in the biological and data sciences.
-We are seeking applications from BSP students for our fellowship opportunities listed here, and are seeking graduate students and postdocs willing to advise and mentor successful undergraduate research fellows.
+We also offer summer research internships through the Emerson Collective FirstGen Internship Program, in which first-generation college students are matched with ten-week paid internships.
+For more information about current and upcoming opportunities, please contact John Marshall at [email protected].

 Outreach to San Francisco Bay Area high schools